LilithHafner/AliasTables.jl/docs/src/index.md

 ## Constructing an AliasTable

-Construct an AliasTable by calling `AliasTable(probabilities)` for some collection of probabilities.
+Construct an AliasTable by calling [`AliasTable(probabilities)`](@ref) for some collection of probabilities.
 For example, to create a table with a 30% chance of returning 1, and a 70% chance of returning 2, you would call `AliasTable([0.3, 0.7])`.

 `probabilities` may be a vector, or any other iterator.
 Its elements may be Float64, or any other real number.
-The sum need not be 1 as the input will automatically be normalized.
+The sum need not be 1 as the input will be automatically normalized.

-See [the docstring](@ref AliasTable) for more info

 ## Sampling from an AliasTable

 Sample from an `AliasTable` the same way you would sample from any sampleable object using the Random API.
-For example, to draw a single sample, call `rand(at::AliasTable)`, to draw `n` samples, call `rand(at::AliasTable, n)`, and to sample using a specific random number generator, call `rand(rng::Random.AbstractRNG, at::AliasTable)`.
+For example, to draw a single sample, call `rand(at::AliasTable)`, to draw `n` samples, call `rand(at::AliasTable, n)`, to sample using a specific random number generator, call `rand(rng::Random.AbstractRNG, at::AliasTable)`, and to populate an existing array, call `rand!(x, at::AliasTable)`.

 ## Example